aSouchereau/WEB452_Assignment-2/AlexBookstore/README.txt

 1930 Deleted all test items from database tables
 1938 #3 solved by closing all tabs in SQL Server Object Explorer, allowing database to finish updating 1945 Solved #2 by replacing '/Admin/Product/Upsert/id' with '/Admin/Product/Upsert/${data}' in each js script

+2055 Solved #3 by fixing typo in product.js.
+In the ajax call the category column had category.Name when it should have been category.name